uncomfyhalomacro/bitmorph/README.md

 > Taking back decentralised Git hosting

-A forge or VCS hosting for Git in [[Tech/Web3 and Blockchain/Internet Computer|IC]].
+A forge or VCS hosting for Git in [Internet Computer](https://internetcomputer.org).

 # Project Rationale